maximilien/musings/blogs/cloud_foundry/2016/Intro CF-Abacus - part 3.md

 # Introduction to CF-Abacus - Part 3 of 3

+CF-Abacus team: [Jean-Sebastien Delfino](https://github.com/jsdelfino) (IBM), [Saravanakumar Srinivasan](https://github.com/sasrin) "Assk" (Independent), [Benjamin Cheng](https://github.com/BetaFood) (IBM), [Hristo Lliev](https://github.com/hsiliev) (SAP), [Georgi Sabev](https://github.com/georgethebeatle) (SAP), [Kevin Yudhiswara](https://github.com/KRuelY) (IBM), [Piotr Przybylski](https://github.com/piotrprzybylski) (IBM), and [Rajkiran Balasubramanian](https://github.com/rajkiranrbala) (IBM)

+## Introduction

+In part 1 and part 2 of this series we introduced the metering problem that CF-Abacus solves as well as giving a complete overview of its architecture and design.
+In the last part we discuss future directions and conclude with the next steps.
+We also provide various references that all parties interested with CF-Abacus can use to become more active in the project.

 ## Future Directions

 While the current CF-Abacus implementation has come a long way to implement a scalable, reliable, and modular metering pipeline for any Cloud Foundry installation, it’s not without some shortcomings.
 Three primary areas of improvements are identifiable: